 If your organization is required to comply with the National Institute of Standards and Technology (NIST) guidelines for Derived Personal Identity Verification (PIV) credentials, you must use this feature with the PIV edition of MyID.
-You must also refer to the Derived Credentials SP800-157 Compliance Guidelines document supplied with MyID for further guidance on issuing Derived Credentials.
 A PIV card must be used to request the derived credentials.